MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-multiple-weeks.md

 layout: null
 ---

 Create a multi-week recurring schedule that generates audits at specified weekly intervals on a particular day of the week.
-This endpoint allows you to set up automated audit creation with flexible multi-week recurrence patterns.
+This endpoint enables setting up automated audit creation with flexible multi-week recurrence patterns.

 ## Parameters